-Unlike Traditional Marxists, i.e., hard line Communists, who killed the father figure, i.e., the King (and those who supported him in society) outright, Transformational Marxists (who merged Marxism, i.e., society or "the people" or the "the group" and Psychology, i.e., the individual) use "group psychotherapy" to 'change' not only "the group," i.e., society (replacing the father figure with the facilitator of 'change' as the leader of the group) but 'change' the individuals in "the group" as well (doing it at the same time).
-Through the dialoguing of everyone's opinion to a consensus, something the father figure would not (and could not) allow, the father's/Father's authority is negating in the everyone's feelings, thoughts, and actions, as well as in their relationship with one other and the world.
+Unlike Traditional Marxists, i.e., hard line Communists, who kill(ed) the father figure, i.e., the King (and those who supported him in society) outright, Transformational Marxists (who merged Marxism, i.e., society or "the people" or the "the group" and Psychology, i.e., the individual) use "group psychotherapy" to 'change' not only "the group," i.e., society (replacing the father figure with the facilitator of 'change' as the leader of the group) but 'change' the individuals in "the group" as well (doing it at the same time).
+Through the dialoguing of everyone's opinion to a consensus, something the father figure would not (and could not) allow when it comes to everyone obeying his commands, rules, facts, and truth and accepting his authority, the father's/Father's authority is negating in the everyone's feelings, thoughts, and actions, as well as in their relationship with one other and the world.
 In this way, through the group consensus process, what Marxists saw happening in Communist movements around the world, i.e., Communist leaders reverting back to Nationalism aka Fascism—with dictators, as father figures, dictating their commands, rules, facts and truth to be accepted and obeyed as given—could be averted, and globalism (Communism-capitalism) could be achieved.